-4c XRONOS ONLINE HOMEWORK: The online homework administered on

-Xronos is planned to review concepts and provide practice of the lecture material.
+4c.
+XRONOS (HW): The online homework administered on Xronos is planned to review concepts and provide practice of the lecture material.
 During the course of the semester, online assignments will be assigned on a routine basis and must be completed before the due dates listed in the course calendar.
 Your total score on online homework assignments will count up to a maximum 60 points, but the total number of points available is higher to offset credit lost due to technical difficulties or a missed assignment.

-The homework problems are graded by Xronos and your score is immediately available in canvas after submitting your work.
+The homework problems are graded by Xronos and your score is immediately available in Canvas after submitting your work.
 You will have unlimited attempts for each problem.

-Do not try to complete an assignment in one sitting; start early instead of waiting until the due date to avoid missing the deadline.
+Do not try to complete an assignment in one sitting: start early instead of waiting until the last hour before due date to avoid missing the deadline.

-4d CANVAS ONLINE QUIZZES: Twelve quizzes will be posted in Canvas to be due on the dates listed in the Quiz/HW calendar.
-You will have 45 minutes to complete an online quiz; the clock starts from the time you open your quiz.
-Each quiz will be graded on a scale of 0 to 8 points, and the top ten scores will count, to total up to 80 points.
-DO NOT wait until the last minute to submit your quiz; we will NOT extend time for computer issues or server problems.
+4d.
+CANVAS ONLINE QUIZZES: Twelve quizzes will be posted in Canvas to be due on the dates listed in the course calendar.
+There is a 2-day window to take your quiz, which is closed book, one attempt and proctored by Honorlock.
+You will have 45 (+15 extra) minutes to complete an online quiz; the clock starts from the time you open your quiz.
+Each quiz will be graded on a scale of 0 to 8 points and the top ten scores will count, to total up to 80 points.
+DO NOT wait until the last minute to submit your quiz.
+You will see your quiz score after you have submitted your quiz.
+The quizzes are not released to students, but you may request a 15 minutes private conference with your TA to review your quiz within one week of your grade is posted.